sunyu912/cm2-roblox3/Deprecated Lessons/Lesson Plan 07.md

 # Lesson 7: Protective A.I.
 Companion (Part 2)

 Let's learn how to improve our protective A.I. companion!
-We will make another mode for healing the player, and if it is with the player, we will allow it to slowly regenerate the player’s health back.
+We will make another mode for healing the player, and if it is with the player, we will allow it to slowly regenerate the player's health back.

 We will be utilizing the following topics: